nick88msn/eml2mbox/README.md

 I'll try to test if the script works refactor it and add more features.

+If you want to know more about mailboxes in Python [Official Docs](https://docs.python.org/3/library/mailbox.html#mbox)

 ## Current usage
 The script accepts as an input either a single eml file or a directory.
 It then creates a new mbox folder or append to an existing one in the output path provided by the user.